rsmelo/market/README.md

 the client will be able to visualize items, add, remove and buy them, using pagar.me API to process the payment

 # Considerations
-This project uses mocked data to products and recipient, so you will need to use my api key to do an transaction using pagar.me API
+This project uses mocked data to products and recipients, so you will need to use my api key to do an transaction using pagar.me API

 # Technologies and Tools
 * NodeJS